Learn more about the school Curriculum in this section.

 You can practise these spellings in a number of ways.
 Use these strategies to help you learn your spellings: Spelling strategies (2017_08_12 12_28_30 UTC)

 We take pride in our handwriting at St Martins where we practise this at least 3 times a week.
-EYFS and Year 1 focus on letter formation and the sizing of their letters using the Ruth Miskin rhymes to help remember how to form the letters.
+EYFS and Year 1 focus on letter formation and the sizing of their letters using the Little Wandle formation phrases to help remember how to form the letters.
 Year 2 onwards focus on joining letters and forming a consistent, neat handwriting style.
 Once the children have mastered their joined, neat handwriting style they can be awarded with a pen licence where they use a blue pen in their work.

 Children will have Literacy lessons 4 times a week where the focus will be on spelling, punctuation and grammar.
 They will focus on a range of texts, both fiction and non-fiction exploring important aspects of the text including characters, settings, features and language.